IansiryaKatana/iskabookingportal/docs/ROUTE_PERMISSIONS_SYSTEM.md

 ### 2. Route Access Check
 When accessing a protected route:
 1. `ProtectedRoute` component checks if `checkDatabase` is enabled
+2. **For sub-roles**: First checks if role is in route's `allowedRoles` array
+   - If NOT in `allowedRoles` → **DENY immediately** (route-level restriction)
+   - If in `allowedRoles` → Continue to database check
-2. Queries `route_permissions` table for current route and user's role
+3. Queries `route_permissions` table for current route and user's role
-3. Applies permission logic (see "Permission Logic" section above)
+4. Applies permission logic (see "Permission Logic" section above)
-4. Renders route if allowed, redirects if denied
+5. Renders route if allowed, redirects to default route if denied

 ### 3. Navigation Filtering
 When rendering navigation: